Using Multipoles of the Correlation Function to Measure H(z), D_A(z), and \beta(z) from Sloan Digital Sky Survey Luminous Red Galaxies: Results

 \subsubsection{Validation Using Mock Catalogs}

-In order to validate our method, we have applied it to the first 40 LasDamas mock catalogs (which are indexed with 01a-40a)\footnote{We only use 40 instead of 160 mock catalogs because the MCMC is computationlly expensive.
-However, the covariance matrix is contructed with 160 mock catalogs.}.
+We first validate our method using mock catalogs.
+We have applied it to the first 40 LasDamas mock catalogs (which are indexed with 01a-40a)\footnote{We only use 40 instead of 160 mock catalogs because the MCMC is computationally expensive.
+However, the covariance matrix is constructed with 160 mock catalogs.}.
 Again, we apply the flat and wide priors ($\pm7\sigma_{WMAP7}$) on $\Omega_b h^2$ and $n_s$, centered on the input values of the simulation ($\Omega_b h^2=0.0196$ and $n_s=1$).